5.2.1 Data Acquisition

 -

-SSH into the RDK and start the hobot_sensor node with the following command:
+Log in to the RDK via SSH and start the hobot_sensor node using the commands below:

 - Foxy